Sevastromo/sevastromo.github.io/top10.md

 9. **The Swapper** - cool sci-fi puzzle game
 10. **Dishonored** - Thief but with overpowered skills, ehh it's okay.

-Summary: 2017 was dominated by The Witcher 3 and MGSV.
+**Summary**: 2017 was dominated by The Witcher 3 and MGSV.
 Both of these games had huge open worlds that were a joy to simply exist in, just for very different reasons.
 The Witcher 3 was the first time I played a video game where the open world felt so incredibly lived in and realistic.
 The geography was beautiful and varied, the towns and people were grimy and down-to-earth.
 On the other hand, while MGSV's geogrpahy was at times was beautiful it felt more like an eerie no-mans land, which maybe it was?
 But the joy was more in the slick traversal/stealth options and the expansive enemy encampments dotted across the map.
 Other than playing these two behemoths, I somehow got into Resident Evil and Stalker for the first time.
 And while, at least initially, they did not make a huge splash, the decision to play these games laid the ground work for two series that I now consider some of my favorites.

 ---
 \